jefmud/minimus-users/README.md

 **render_login**(`login_filename=None`)

-- returns a login page as a string contained login_file if `None`, then if loads module level file login.html login_filename : string of filename of login page HTML document or None.
+- returns a login page as a string contained login_file if `None` or left blank, then if loads module level file login.html login_filename : string of filename of login page HTML document or None.

-If it is `None`, then the package level standard login.html is loaded. returns a string HTML of login page

 *NOTE: this is an experimental feature*

-**user_services()**
+**user_services**(`args`)

-- command line interface for user services such as:  --createuser, --deleteuser, --listuser, --updateuser
+- command line interface for user services such as:  --createuser, --deleteuser, --listuser, --updateuser.
+You will usually pass `sys.args` to the function, but it is just an array of arguments.

 The programmer can easily extend this with an update_user